aryanparab77/aryanparab77/README.md

-Hi, I’m Aryan 👋
+Hi, I’m Aryan.

-I’m a final year AI & Data Science student.
-I like working on problems that involve logic, data, and coding.
+I’m a final year AI & Data Science student who enjoys working on problems that involve logic, data, and clean code.
-Right now, I’m focusing on improving my core CS fundamentals and building projects that are practical and easy to understand.
+I like breaking problems down, understanding the core idea behind them, and building projects that are practical and easy to follow.

+Right now, I’m focused on strengthening my fundamentals and improving how I write and structure code, rather than rushing into a single role.

 ---

-### Skills
+### What I work with

 **Programming & Databases**
 - Python
 - SQL (MySQL)

-**Core CS**
+**Core Computer Science**
-- Basic Data Structures & Algorithms
+- Data Structures & Algorithms (basics, practicing regularly)
 - OOPS
 - DBMS